-As our Centre of Excellence, the state-of the-art facility provides a range of tailored services for both established and new customers, as well as invaluable support for our manufacturing operations.
-At the sharp end of our new product development programme, the four-strong Woodridge team provide a broad range of industry-leading support services, including:
+As our Center of Excellence, the state-of the-art facility provides a range of tailored services for both established and new customers, as well as invaluable support for our manufacturing operations.
+At the sharp end of our new product development programme, the Woodridge team provide a broad range of industry-leading support services, including:

 - Delivering wheel hub and spindle testing

 - Capturing data to feed our extensive knowledge bank